 Hoover is one of the most well-known brands when it comes to vacuum cleaners.
 Their latest edition of the Wind Tunnel T-Series upright vacuum has quickly become one of the most popular vacuums due to its power, price, and performance.
 Consumers are surprised by how much hidden dirt it picks up.
 If you are looking for an all around powerful vacuum cleaner for under $100, the Hoover Wind Tunnel T-Series is your best option.

 Vacuum Cleaner Buying Guide

 Homemakers who have spent years caring for their homes probably understand the value of good vacuum cleaners more than those who are just starting out.
-For starters, a vacuum cleaner is a piece of home appliance that is designed to suck the dirt and dust off of the floors and other spaces in the house.
+For starters, a vacuum cleaner is a home appliance that is designed to suck the dirt and dust off the floors and other spaces of the house.
 The accumulated dirt and dust is typically stored inside a built-in dust-bag that can be emptied out in the trash as soon as the vacuum’s work is done.
 A lot of first-time homemakers ask the same question over and over again: What makes a great vacuum cleaner?